 Let’s say ft.com has managed to reach 0.5 million new readers over the course of 12 months.
 During the same period, The Guardian, The Wall Street Journal, The New York Times can reach tens of millions.
-As the geography is more or less the same, there’s a huge chance for overlapping.
+As geography is more or less the same, there’s a huge chance for overlapping.

 Every day, other news sites and niche publishers are taking money from the readers’ pockets and eating their budget.
-Those who are late has to work harder to convince – Spend more on marketing and wait for them to subscribe.
+Those who are late have to work harder to convince – Spend more on marketing and wait for them to subscribe.